 \section{Abstract}

-A common technique to speed up shortest path queries in graphs is to use a bidirectional search, i.e., performing a forward search from the start and a backward search from the destination until a common vertex on a shortest path is found.
-In practice, this has a tremendous impact on the performance on some real-world networks, while it only seems to save a constant factor on other types of networks.
-Even though finding shortest paths is a ubiquitous problem, there are only few studies attempting to understand the apparently asymptotic speedups on some networks, using average case analysis on certain models for real-world networks.
+A common technique for speeding up shortest path queries in graphs is to use a bidirectional search, i.e., performing a forward search from the start and a backward search from the destination until a common vertex on a shortest path is found.
+In practice, this has a massive impact on performance in some real-world networks, while it seems to save only a constant factor in other types of networks.
+Although finding shortest paths is a ubiquitous problem, only few studies have attempted to explain the apparent asymptotic speedups on some networks using average case analysis on certain models of real-world networks.

-In this paper we give a new perspective on this, by analyzing deterministic properties that permit theoretical analysis and that can easily be checked on any particular instance.
+In this paper we provide a new perspective on this, by analyzing deterministic properties that allow theoretical analysis and that can be easily checked on any particular instance.
 We prove that these parameters imply sublinear running time for the bidirectional breadth-first search in several regimes, some of which are tight.
-Moreover, we perform experiments on a large set of real-world networks showing that our parameters capture the concept of practical running time well.
+Furthermore, we perform experiments on a large set of real-world networks and show that our parameters capture the concept of practical running time well.